 2. Performance Optimization

-• Implement caching: Cache results for frequently processed documents to save time.
+• Implement caching for frequently processed documents.

 3. Error Handling